 3.1 The introduction of pre-appointment hearings has not changed the fundamentals of the public appointment process.
 There will continue to be a formal selection process, which will be open and transparent and underpinned by the overriding principle of appointment on merit.
-Where the post is regulated by the Commissioner for Public Appointments, the process will continue to follow the requirements set out in the Commissioner's Code of Practice for Ministerial Appointments to Public Bodies.2
+Where the post is regulated by the Commissioner for Public Appointments, the process will continue to follow the requirements set out in the Commissioner's Code of Practice for Ministerial Appointments to Public Bodies2 and in any Practice Directions issued by the Commissioner.